kiswa/365Photos/README.md

 This SPA (Single Page App) gives you a responsive, mobile-friendly, website to display photos.
 The intent is that it be used to post one photo a day for a year, but it does not enforce that, so use it how you like.

-You can see a demo of an what is in the `dist` directory by going to https://kiswa.github.io/365Photos
+You can see a demo of what is in the `dist` directory by going to https://kiswa.github.io/365Photos

 ## Install